by Jon Pearce | 10th Dec, 2021 | Arthritis

 Use heat therapy

-Heat works to relieve inflammation by increasing blood flow and makes connective tissue more flexible.
+Heat works to relieve inflammation at night by increasing blood flow and makes connective tissue more flexible.
 It also helps to reduce the build-up of fluid in tissue which is a key cause of inflammation.
-Opt for a bath before bed, remembering to give yourself time to cool before sleeping, or apply a heat pad to the joints affected by inflammation for 15-20 minutes before bed.
+Opt for a bath before bed, remembering to give yourself time to cool before sleeping, or apply a heat pad to the joints affected by inflammation for 15–20 minutes before bed.

 Review your mattress